codewith-luke/the-vault/AWS/01 - AWS Accounts/01b - IAM Identity Policies.md

 ## Types of Policies

 - **Inline** - This is where apply the policies to each account that needs it.
 This comes with the issue that if you need to update a policy, everywhere that uses that policy needs to be updated.
 You would generally use these for special/exceptional allow/denies.
 - **Managed Policy** - These are created as their own object, then you can apply this to each account.
 So one source of truth.
-This should be used for common access writes for your organisation.
+This should be used for common access writes for your organization.

+To see a good example checkout [[Demo Permissions]]